pomerium/pomerium/docs/docs/reference/certificates.md

 # Certificates

 [Certificates](https://en.wikipedia.org/wiki/X.509) and [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) play a vital role in [zero-trust][principles] networks, and in Pomerium.

-This document covers how to generate and set up wild-card certificates suitable for working with pomerium.
+This document covers a few options in how to generate and set up TLS certificates suitable for working with pomerium.

 This guide uses the following tools and resources: